 - the Probate Kit

-- the Power of Attorney Kit (since discontinued after the government introduced a no-cost alternative).
+- the Power of Attorney Kit (since discontinued after the government introduced a no-cost alternative - for which we applaud it).

 Legal Kits of Victoria has since the 1980's been a recognised and significant DIY legal kit publisher, and is a member of the Supreme Court's Probate Users committee, where it has made several proposals that have led to changes that benefit all probate applicants.